smaurice101/readthedocs/docs/source/tml.rst

 Furthermore, the TML framework assumes a baseline of data integrity that can be difficult to guarantee in high-entropy edge environments.
-Because TML models are updated in real-time based on incoming streams, they are inherently susceptible to ‘temporal noise’—spurious fluctuations or transient anomalies that might trigger an unnecessary, erroneous state transition.
-Unlike batch systems that employ extensive offline preprocessing and outlier rejection phases, TML’s transactional nature necessitates a paradigm shift toward ‘streaming feature engineering,’ where anomaly detection must occur simultaneously with inference.
+Because TML models are updated in real-time based on incoming streams, they are inherently susceptible to ’temporal noise’—spurious fluctuations or transient anomalies that might trigger an unnecessary, erroneous state transition.
+Unlike batch systems that employ extensive offline preprocessing and outlier rejection phases, TML’s transactional nature necessitates a paradigm shift toward ’streaming feature engineering,’ where anomaly detection must occur simultaneously with inference.
 Future iterations of the TML core must therefore integrate adaptive, low-latency filtration mechanisms to ensure that atomic state updates